 A flexible Printed Circuit Board, commonly known as Flex PCBs consists of an insulating polyimide film with printed circuit patterns.
 Polyimide is an insulator, therefore only the circuit pattern conducts to complete the path.
-Just like the ‘solder mask’ of rigid PCBs, flex PCBs are covered a thin “cover layer”, which insulates the circuit from any Electromagnetic Interference.
+Just like the ‘solder mask’ of rigid PCB, flex PCBs are covered a thin “cover layer”, which insulates the circuit from any Electromagnetic Interference.
 Flex PCBs are nowadays very common in smartphones and medical applications specially when the circuit is to withstand serious temperature changes while maintaining flexibility.

 - Flexible Printed Circuit Boards: